 SCNM Sage Foundation is a Qualified Charitable Organization (QCO), eligible for the Arizona Charitable Tax Credit.
 Any Arizona taxpayer is eligible to claim this credit and it does not conflict with other Arizona tax credits (including public, private school and foster care).
 If you itemize your federal taxes, your gift to the SCNM Sage Foundation will also qualify as a federal deduction.

 All charitable tax credit organizations have been assigned a Qualifying Charitable Organization (QCO) Code.
 Donors will be required to use this code when taking the tax credit on their income tax returns.
 SCNM Sage Foundation’s QCO Code is 20723.

-It’s a dollar for dollar credit for contributions to Qualified Charitable Organizations that reduces the amount of personal income tax owed the State of Arizona.
-The SCNM Sage Foundation has received approval as a Qualified Charitable Organization.
+It’s a dollar for dollar credit for contributions to Qualified Charitable Organizations that can reduce the amount of personal income tax owed the State of Arizona.
+SCNM Sage Foundation has received approval as a Qualified Charitable Organization.

-Taxpayers filing as “single” and “head of household” status may claim a maximum credit of $400.
-Taxpayers that file as “married filing joint” may claim a maximum credit of $800.
+Arizona taxpayers filing as “single” and “head of household” status may claim a maximum credit of $400.
+Arizona taxpayers that file as “married filing joint” may claim a maximum credit of $800.